-Should time be on your side one of the easiest ways to save, is for you and your future spouse to set up automatic payments which are deducted from your income/wages and have them deposited into a special bank account set up for the wedding.
+If time is on your side one of the easiest ways to save, is for you and your future spouse to set up automatic payments which are deducted from your income/wages and have them deposited into a special bank account set up for the wedding.

 Reduce your own “little” spending right now

-Your current work habit may be to get off the bus and on your way to the office popping in for a latte and grabbing a sandwich to have for lunch later.
+If you’re busy (and who isn’t!), it is very easy to get into the habit of popping into your local cafe for a latte and grabbing a sandwich to have for lunch later.
 Say you have a latte and a sandwich each day, 5 days a week.
 Latte (let’s make it a good one) $5.50 each and sandwich $6.50 each.
-That’s $12 a day or $60 a week.
+That’s $12 a day – $60 a week.

-To have the wedding celebration that you truly want, $60 a week could be saved by drinking the coffee provided in the staff room and bringing a sandwich from home.
-(Remember this could be double if your future spouse reduces too!)
+To have the wedding celebration that you truly want, $60 a week could be saved by drinking the coffee provided in the staff room and bringing a sandwich or leftovers from home ( this could be nearly $6,000 over the course of a year, if your future spouse reduces too!).

 Hold a garage sale to make some money for the wedding